Monitoring Australia for Australians

 These are the near-term consequences most likely to matter if current pressure keeps building.

-system buffer
+system trajectory

-weakening · moderate
+evolving · moderate

 What we are watching